Skip to main content

 agent.md

-The strategy definition uses YAML frontmatter and Markdown body:
+The strategy definition uses YAML frontmatter for configuration and Markdown for instructions:

 ---